JeanCarletta/HeatHack-Card-Game/windows/35-replace-single-glazing-with-double-or-triple.md

 :::
 ::::

-You won't get any extra benefit from triple glazing unless the walls are well-insulated.
+For triple glazing to give you any benefit over double glazing, the walls have to be well-insulated.